jonghyeonk/KB-Contextualization/README.md

 Then, after running the script, trained models and results of predictive process monitoring will be saved in the folder '~\data\output'.

 We also uploaded our trained models used in the paper in the folder '~\data\output_old'.
+The result files after evaluation which used in our paper are downloadable in this link: https://drive.google.com/file/d/12_qesWq_mu6i0Tb4ckZyzCHpJOwdMcP2/view?usp=sharing.

+## How to train/evaluate

+The main implementation script is the 'run_experiments.py' file.

+In line 62-64, you can configure (1) only training by setting 'default = True' in line 62, or (2) only evaluation by setting 'default = True' in line 63, or (3) both by setting 'default = True' in line 64.

+Also, you can set more importance on BK knowledge by increasing values in weight parameter in line 82, e.g., 'weight = [0.9]'.

+About the other parameters, we encourge to fix it, i.e., don't touch it.
+Some of them are not available, and we are now constructing it for an extended work.